humanbydefinition/p5.asciify/repo_assets/wiki/02_Usage.md

 > [!NOTE]
-> This page has been completely reworked and updated for the `v0.7.0` release of `p5.asciify`, which introduces a new and more flexible way of interacting with the ASCII rendering pipeline.
-The new API is more powerful and allows for more customization than ever before.
-This page is still a work in progess and will be updated with more information in the future, especially links to mentioned resources.
+> This page documents the `v0.7.0` release of `p5.asciify`, introducing a new flexible ASCII rendering pipeline.
+The API enables greater customization and power.
+Documentation is still in progress, and more detailed explanations will be provided in the future.
+If you want to contribute to the documentation, feel free to do so by following the steps outlined in the [`Contributing`](https://github.com/humanbydefinition/p5.asciify/wiki/04_Contributing) page of the Wiki.
+>
+> #### Code examples for the new API:
+> - **Local**: Find `instance mode` implementations in the `examples` folder
+> - **Online**: See [`p5.js web editor collection`](https://editor.p5js.org/humanbydefinition/collections/VAws0yqLW) for `global mode` versions
+>
+> Both example sets demonstrate identical functionality, implemented for different p5.js usage modes.

 > [!NOTE]
 > All examples given here use p5.js global mode, but can be applied to instance mode as well.
 >
 > Check out the `Instance mode` section in the [`README`](https://github.com/humanbydefinition/p5.asciify/tree/main?tab=readme-ov-file#instance-mode) or the [`Getting Started`](https://github.com/humanbydefinition/p5.asciify/wiki/01_Getting-Started#instance-mode) page of the Wiki to learn how to apply the functionality provided by `p5.asciify` to instance mode.
+Alternatively, you can explore the `examples` folder in the repository for more `instance mode` implementations.

 <hr/>